 5. Proven, low-risk structure

-Ownership of resort timeshares can be confusing, bogged down by numerous restrictions.
+Ownership of timeshares can be confusing, bogged down by numerous restrictions.
 In fact, 85% of timeshare buyers regret their purchase, according to a study by the University of Central Florida.
 By comparison, Pacaso’s LLC co-ownership structure is a trusted and transparent process with a flexible operating framework designed to protect owners.
 We’ve applied innovative technology to this proven ownership structure to benefit agents, buyers and owners.

 Austin’s take: “In second-home markets, it is not uncommon to see 20% of homes owned in an LLC.
 It’s an ownership structure that has been around for a long, long time.
 It’s proven and it’s low risk.
-That’s just not the case with resort timeshares.”
+That’s just not the case with timeshares.”

-In summary, Pacaso is not a resort timeshare.
-Pacaso is true property ownership of a spectacular single-family second home with a small group of co-owners.
+In summary, Pacaso is not a timeshare.
+Pacaso is true property ownership of a spectacular second home with a small group of co-owners.
 It’s the modern way to buy and own a second home.